-- 1. Affiliation fees and contributions payable to this CLP shall be: - A. trade unions, branches of trade unions, branches of socialist societies and other organisations; 6p per annum per member resident or registered as an elector within the constituency, with a minimum payment of £6 per branch - B. co-operative societies and other cooperative organisations on the basis agreed between this CLP and the respective co-operative organisation, though as a minimum on the same basis as other affiliated organisations - C. the Co-operative Party in accordance with the agreement between the Labour Party and the Co-operative Union Limited currently in force
+Affiliation fees and contributions payable to this CLP shall be:

-D. all affiliation fees shall be paid not later than 31 December of the relevant year.
+- A. trade unions, branches of trade unions, retired member sections/associations of trade unions, branches of socialist societies and other organisations; 6p per annum per member resident or registered as an elector within the constituency, with a minimum payment of £6 per branch - B. co-operative societies and other cooperative organisations on the basis agreed between this CLP and the respective co-operative organisation, though as a minimum on the same basis as other affiliated organisations - the Co-operative Party in accordance with the agreement between the Labour Party and the Co-operative Union Limited currently in force - D. all affiliation fees shall be paid not later than 31 December of the relevant year.